adwuard/adwuard.github.io/_posts/2024-12-10-a-reflection-year-of-2024.md

 - Achieved excellent manufacturing production yield rates by introducing audio testing algorithms and custom test rigs.
 Guarantee the uniformity of built product.
 - Gained extensive experience in hardware acoustics design and audio testing, resulting in better and more reliable audio products.
 - Achieved Zoom certification for the product, ensuring that both audio and video quality meet industry standards.

-## Software Development
-- Developed a new real-time audio software pipeline in an operating system, incorporating AI denoising techniques and optimizing speech quality.
-- Integrated custom audio pipeline with ChromiumOS Audio Service call ADHD/CRAS.
-- Implemented metrics logging and visualization of audio performance metrics in production feedback.
-- Implemented hardware drivers, and BSPs for numerous projects.
-- Chromium OS firmware engineering and development process.
-- USB protocols, implementing UAC and custom vendor specific protocol,

-## Prototyping and Innovation
-- Rapidly evaluated software and hardware, trying out new designs and innovations by creating couple prototypes, accelerating the engineering validation process.
-Drive new innovations forward.

 ---